rust-adventure/skein/README.md

 tldr:

-1. Register components in Bevy
+1. Reflect component data in Bevy
 2. Apply Bevy Components to objects, meshes, or materials in Blender
 3. Export to glTF
 4. Components are instantiated when spawning in Bevy

 ## Quickstart

-Add the plugin and register components (`reflect(Component)` is important!)
+Add the plugin and reflect component data (`reflect(Component)` is important!)

 ```rust no_run
 use bevy::prelude::*;